Narmilan-A/TSA-Drone-AI-Detection/Dataset Links/README.md

 Contains preprocessing and analysis scripts for **RGB, MS, HS**, and utility scripts for dataset info extraction.

 ### 4. sensors_model_performance
-Contains model predictions and evaluation outputs for **RGB and MS sensors**, organized per sensor.
+Contains model predictions and evaluation outputs for **RGB and MS sensors**, organised per sensor.

 ---